yukiekajita/Climate-Web-Design-Project/README.md

 * I used my original dataset (csv file), graphs, and table, that I created for the API Project.
 * I used a Bootstrap theme to customize my website.
-* I added extra visualizations - included extra two comparisons: The Northern and Southern Hemisphere Latitude vd Max Temperature with Correlation and Regression Analyses.
+* I added extra visualizations - included extra two comparisons: The Northern and Southern Hemisphere Latitude vs. Max Temperature with Correlation and Regression Analyses.
 * I used meaningful glyphicons next to links (latitude as a base home, plots as graphs, and data as a database) in the header.
 * I have visualization navigation on every visualizations page with an active state.